LordAshes/TaleSpire-Dnd5EMacrosPlugin/README.md

 # D&D 5E Macros Plugin

 This unofficial TaleSpire plugin for implementing some D&D 5E rule automation.
+Currently provides:

-Currently provides automated attack macros which roll attacks, compare them to target AC, roll damage, apply immunities and resistances, and adjusts the target HP by the resulting amount.
+1. Automated attack macros which roll attacks, compare them to target AC, roll damage, apply immunities and resistances, and adjusts the target HP by the resulting amount.
 Supports automatic dice doubling for critical hits and critical hit immunity.
 The attack process is documented in speech bubbles and the actual dice rolls are recorded in the chat.
    Hit and miss animation included.

+2. Skill rolls which support public (all players and GM), private (only player and GM) and secret (only GM) rolls.
+Each roll can provide static messages to others (e.g. public announcement of Stealth but only GM sees result).

 Video Preview: https://youtu.be/NS3wHFoChdw

 ## Change Log

+1.4.1: Added missing skills icon.

+1.4.0: Added skills support.

 1.3.0: Corrected sample files (Jon and Goblin).